-Brand-name medicines are backed by a lot of research.
+Brand name medicines are backed by a lot of research.
 That’s a major reason why they’re more expensive.
 The drug company must first develop and manufacture the drug, then they need to test the drug, first on animals and later on humans.

-One of the things that humans are prone to is appreciating familiarity.
-Odds are that you drive past five places that make burgers to get to McDonalds.
+One of the things that humans are prone to, is appreciating familiarity.
+Odds are that you drive past five places that make burgers to get to McDonald’s.
 It’s even more likely that you drove past 10 places that sell coffee to get to Starbucks.
 There is a peace of mind in familiarity.

-We have learned to trust those brands that we use, for good reason.
+We’ve learned to trust those brands that we use, for good reason.
 They have served us well and delivered for years, sometimes generations.

 The same applies to the brand-name pharmaceuticals.
 The big companies are big because they discover medicines that people need.
 Many have been providing great products and services for over 100 years.
 That trust can provide peace of mind to anyone who is taking a medication, particularly one that they aren’t familiar with.

-In many cases, people can get brand-name drugs for very low prices by using services like Prescription Hope to get access to patient assistance programs that have been set up by the drug manufacturers.
+In many cases, people can get brand name drugs for very low prices by using services like Prescription Hope to get access to patient assistance programs that have been set up by the drug manufacturers.